 The Laughter Project is a PhD research supervised by Prof Sophie Scott and Dr Sarah White.
 We focus on the processing and production of laughter in typical developing and autistic adults.

 Autistic individuals experience difficulty in social communication in everyday life.
-As a non-verbal social tool, laughter plays an important role in establishing and maintaining social bonds.
-Investigating how the processing and production of laughter differ between neurotypical people and autistics could let us better understand the underlying neurocognitive mechanism of laughter and the developmental trajectory of social-emotional vocalisation and its function in social interaction.The laughter project implements behavioural testing and neuroimaging approaches:
+As a non-verbal communicative tool, laughter plays an important role in establishing and maintaining social bonds.
+Investigating how the self-reported experience, perception and production of laughter differ between neurotypical people and autistics could let us better understand the underlying neurocognitive mechanism of laughter and the developmental trajectory of social-emotional vocalisation and its function in social interaction.The laughter project implements behavioural testing and neuroimaging approaches:

 - 2017-2019: Laughter as a Social Behaviour

 - Laughter Questionnaire: A Cross-Cultural Investigation;

 - Explicit Processing of Laughter between NT and Autism (since 2015);

 - 2018-2019: Laughter Production among Friends, Strangers and Neurodiversity: a Multi-level Dyadic Study

 - 2017-2019 & 2021-2022: The Implicit Processing of Laughter

 - Modulation Effect on Humour Stimuli: a series of Behavioural Studies (Read more: Modulation of humor ratings of bad jokes by other people’s laughter);

 - Understanding the processing of social communication in adults with and without autism: a fMRI study;